-This course introduces students to the study of Islamic architecture through an iconic building: the Taj Mahal.
-A lavish tomb built for an empress in seventeenth century India, the Taj was a sign of immense privilege and social exclusion from its very inception.
-Over time, it became an object of fantasy for modern European travelers, a model for British colonial architecture, a major tourist attraction, and a source of inspiration for advertisements, visual art, and opulent private homes.
-Why have people across the world judged the Taj Mahal so favorably?
-Why are religious and political groups, archeologists, and conservationists fighting for ownership of this famous building today?
-Does it deserve to be an icon of Islamic architecture?
-In order to address these questions, the course compares the Taj to other monuments in Asia, the Middle East, Europe, and north America.
-By the end of the course, students learn to recognize principles of design and regional influences in Islamic architecture but, more importantly, to reflect critically on how diverse cultural groups interact with Islamic monuments, both historically and in today's world.
-Diversity (DIV13.
+An introduction to Islamic architecture through a focused study of a global tourist attraction: the Taj Mahal.
+Built as a lavish tomb for an empress in seventeenth century India, the Taj Mahal was a sign of immense privilege and social exclusion from its very inception.
+Over time, it became the object of fantasy for modern European travelers and a model for both British colonial architecture as well as opulent private homes in America.
+In what ways did elite men and women in medieval Islam shape and control architecture?
+Why are religious and political groups, archaeologists, and conservationists fighting for ownership of this building today?
+To appreciate the historical and contemporary significance of the Taj, students will also study comparative examples from other parts of Asia, the Middle East, Europe, and North America.
+By taking this course, students will: a) learn to recognize pluralism in Islamic architecture; b) critically examine how diverse social groups interact with Islamic architecture; and c) develop a capacity for critical self-reflection on how issues of power and justice play out in their own societies.
+Diversity (DIV13).
 No prerequisite.
 Offered every spring.
 Also offered through Asian Studies.